nataliecje/SC1015-vehicle-analysis/README.md

 **Random Forest Classifier**

-Random Forest generates multiple decision tree to make predictions about a target variable, and is suitable for complex datasets.
+`RandomForest` generates multiple decision tree to make predictions about a target variable, and is suitable for complex datasets.
 Each tree is exposed to a different number of features and a different sample of the original dataset, and as such, every tree can be different.
 Each tree then makes a prediction, and finally taking the most popular result.

 Hyperparameters:
 - n_estimators: 100